-Your Council are required by law to maintain their written rules of operation in line with national guidelines.
+There is a requirement in law for each council to publish their rules in line with national guidelines.

-The relevant rules for Bainton and Ashton can be viewed by contacting the Parish Clark.
+The local rules adopted Barnack and Ashton can be viewed by contacting the Parish Clark.